joavzmo/DC/CourseOutline.md

 ### Lesson 1.4: Vectorizing sequences of characters

-  * Learner will be able to prepare the training and target data to be used in a later model.fit; this is achieved extracting partially overlapping sequences from the Nietzsche dataset, together with the characters that come after each sequence.
+  * Learner will be able to prepare the training and target data to be used later in a later model.fit; this is achieved extracting partially overlapping sequences from the Nietzsche dataset, together with the characters that come after each sequence.

 ## Chapter 2: Implementing a text generator with Keras

 ### Lesson 2.1: Creating a Long Short Term Memory neural network for character prediction

-  * Learner will be able to
+  * Learner will be able to create a neural network suited for character prediction; this is achieved compiling a neuran network with a Long Short Term Memory layer.

 ### Lesson 2.2: A sampling function based on model's predictions

-  * Learner will be able to
+  * Learner will be able to create a function that generates new text based on the model's prediction and a given softmax temperature.

 ### Lesson 2.3: The artificial text generation loop